jakejimenez/Mote/README.md

-# Uplift
+# Mote
-Uplifting quotes in your menubar
+Mote: Movie quotes in your mac menubar.